-- Up to 15 year repayment term with no prepayment penalties
+- Up to a 15-year repayment term, with no prepayment penalties

-- Most lenders allow deferred payments up to 7 years during residency program
+- Payments may be deferred for up to 7 years during the residency

-- Cosigner release option may be available after 48 consecutive, on-time payments
+- Cosigner release option may be available after 12 to 48 consecutive, on-time payments

-If the borrower is the sole applicant, he/she must have reached the age of majority in his/her state of residence.
-The borrower must be at least 18 years old in all states with the exception of 19 in Alabama and Nebraska and age 21 in Indiana, Mississippi, New York and Puerto Rico.
-If they do not meet age of majority requirements in their state, a cosigner will be required.
+- If the borrower is the sole applicant, he/she must have reached the age of majority in his/her state of residence.
+The borrower must be at least 18 years old in all states with the exception of age 19 in Alabama and Nebraska and age 21 in Indiana, Mississippi, New York and Puerto Rico.
+If a borrower does not meet the age of majority requirements in his/her state, a creditworthy cosigner will be required.

 What is my interest rate going to be?

-The Prime rate is a “reference or base rate” that banks use to set the price or interest rate on many of their commercial loans and some of their consumer loan products.
+The Prime Lending Rate is a reference or base rate that banks use to set the price or interest rate on many of their commercial loans and consumer loan products.
 It is the interest rate that they charge to their best credit customers.
 The Prime Lending Rate is published in the Wall Street Journal.